Before we talk about cost, let us look into what are hearing aids.

 Hearing aids are also able to provide depth perception, so you will not hear someone speaking next to you at the same volume than someone talking to you across the hall at the same time.
 Each year, hundreds of millions of dollars are spent by the industry in research and development into both software and hardware to improve how these devices perform.

 The purchase of a hearing aid not only includes accessories and batteries, but all of the professional services that go along with it as well, including a comprehensive warranty.
-Your hearing loss may change and your hearing aids will need reprogramming; your hearing aids may need repairs and maintenance; and you may need consultations during the next few years.
+Your hearing loss may change, your hearing needs to be re-tested and your hearing aids will need reprogramming; your hearing aids may need repairs and maintenance; and you may need consultations during the next few years.
+All of these services are included in the cost of your hearing aids.
 You are making an investment in your health.